Overview of the Basic Steps

 Anticipate and Plan for the Challenges You’ll Face While Quitting

-Expecting challenges is an important part of getting ready to quit.
+Expecting challenges is an important part of getting ready.

 Most people who go back to smoking do it within three months.
 Your first three months may be hard.
 You may be more tempted when you are stressed or feeling down.
 It’s hard to be ready for these times before they happen.
 But it helps to know when you need a cigarette most.